ChaitanyaKrishna2004/DevTinder/Homework.md

 - Write request handlers for /test , /hello
 - Install nodemon and update scripts inside package.json
 - What are dependencies
+  Dependencies are relationships where one element requires another to function correctly
 - What is the use of "-g" while npm install
+  -g it will install package in the global
 - Difference between caret and tilde (^ & ~)